Team-Circuitron/Circuitron_-1642/Hardware/Hardware Overview.md

 - Functions:
   - Power distribution from battery to buck converters.
   - Organised sensor and motor connections.
   - Reduced wiring complexity and improved reliability.
+Picture of the Circuit diagram is attached

 ---